 Financial Information Update

-Some key highlights of financial matters that are planned to come into effect during 2014
+Some key highlights of financial matters that have come into effect recently

-- From 6 April 2014 employers can claim the Employment Allowance and reduce their employer Class 1 National Insurance contributions (NICs).
-If you are eligible you can reduce your employer Class 1 NICs by up to £2,000 each tax year.
+- Since April 2014 employers have been able to the Employment Allowance and reduce their employer Class 1 National Insurance contributions (NICs).
+If you are eligible, you are able to reduce your employer Class 1 NICs by up to £3,000 each tax year.
 You can claim the Employment Allowance if you are a business or charity that pays Employer Class 1 NICs on your employees’ or directors’ earnings.

-- From 6 April 2014, the scheme for small employers which enabled the reclaim of SSP was abolished.
-Employers have until the end of the 2015-16 tax year to recover SSP paid for periods before the end of the 2013-14 tax year.The SSP record-keeping requirements associated with PTS has also been abolished from 6 April 2014.
-Employers will be able to keep records in a more flexible way which best suits their own business needs.
+- In April 2014, the scheme for small employers which enabled the reclaim of SSP was abolished.
+Employers are now able to keep records in a more flexible way which best suits their own business needs.